 What did your family think about your decision to attend 42?

 They loved it, they think it is exactly what I should be doing.
-I was always building things, learning my own code, I never thought I could do it as a job, I always thought it was something I would do on the side.
+I was always building things and learning my own code.
+I never thought I could do it as a job, I always thought it was something I would do on the side.

 What was the piscine like?

 It was awesome, it was so much information at one time.
 I thought I was horrible until I looked at how I was doing at the end.
 You are constantly self-doubting yourself.
 But when you look back you are like wow, I learned so much in such a short amount of time.
 During the time it was very stressful, but afterward, you realize how amazing it was.

 What was it like when you received your post-piscine decision email?